Series Manager: David / “Butch”

-F1, (Formula One) is one of the most exciting motorsports, with a level of international recognition like the World Cup, Tour de-France, Olympics and British Open.
-It’s ancestry starts back in the 1920s as one of the European Grand Prix races, and it’s legacy of surviving world wars, pandemics etc. hints at it’s popularity.
-Versions of F1 GP racing paralleled the early racing scene in America during the 20s-40s, with both continents fielding race specific manufacturers, as well as being showcases for the performance capabilities of some consumer brands.
-The modern incarnation of F1 rules and technology were spawned in 1946-47 period, when rules were defined that allowed large-displacement (> 4 liter) naturally-aspirated engines to compete against small-displacement (< 2 liter) supercharged engines.
-The cigar-shaped open-wheeled bodies were adopted by Indy-500 teams, and the two have somewhat paralleled each other ever since, sometimes inspiring hot racers to cross continents and technology (not with guaranteed success!)
+Formula One is one of the most exciting motorsports, with it’s international recognition rivaling the World Cup, Tour de-France, Olympics and British Open.
+It started in the 1920s as one of several European Grand Prix races, and it’s legacy of surviving world wars, pandemics etc. hints at it’s popularity.
+Versions of F1 GP racing paralleled the early racing scene in America during the 1920s to 40s, with both continents fielding race-specific manufacturers, as well as being showcases for the performance capabilities of consumer brands.
+The modern incarnation of F1 rules and technology were spawned in the 1946-47 seasons, when rules were defined allowing large-displacement (> 4 liter) naturally-aspirated engines to compete against small-displacement (< 2 liter) super/turbo-charged engines.
+The cigar-shaped open-wheeled bodies were copied by Indy-500 teams, and the two have somewhat paralleled each other ever since, sometimes inspiring hot racers to cross continents and technology (but Not with any guaranteed success!)
 With a total of ten international teams and therefore only twenty drivers(!) per year, the competition in both driver skill and technology is at an intense level.
 In the last few decades the engineering specs have become more stringent, and although engine technology is constrained by source (tends to be two) and modifications prohibited, the remaining components of the cars are often built in-house by the “manufacturers”, although they must past stringent technical specifications.

-Austin Slot Car Club has dabbled in Formula series in the past, most notably in 2011 with a Scalextric box-stock series that proved a supreme challenge (even after expert tuning, the cars had unpredictable handling, and suffered damage to the spindly suspension, motors and other “detail” parts.)
-More successful series were held in 2015-16, based on the AllSlot generic, early 2000s format, formula cars; first with the fragile ABS chassis, followed in 2016 using the aluminum and carbon-fibre hybrid chassis (no longer available) from SVQ Slot.
-An exciting option for the 2021 series is a set of accurate 1/32 scale helmets featuring many of the 1986-89 legends and even recent stars!
+Austin Slot Car Club dabbled in Formula series in 2011 with a Scalextric box-stock series that proved a supreme challenge (even after expert tuning, the cars had unpredictable handling, and suffered damage to the spindly suspension, motors and other “detail” parts.)
+More successful “F” series were held in 2015-16, based on the AllSlot generic, early 2000s format formula cars; first with the fragile stock ABS chassis, followed in 2016 using the aluminum and carbon-fibre hybrid chassis from SVQ Slot (now out of print).

 - NSR Formula 86/89

-- Body must start every race with all major parts intact including wings.
-Antennas, mirrors, other small parts Not-required to be replaced after crash damage.
+- Mandatory: Body must start every race with all major parts intact including wings.
+Permitted – Antennas, mirrors, other small parts Not-required to be replaced after crash damage.

-- White Kits must be painted or otherwise made unique with colors, decals, numbers (To claim a livery, visit this link or email the series manager).
+- Mandatory: White Kits must be painted, and unique with colors, decals, numbers (to claim a Decorated livery, visit this link or email the series manager).

 Motor & Pod

-- M2 Motor retaining screws (flat-head or grub) Permitted and encouraged.
-Gluing to pod Permitted.
+- Permitted and Encouraged: M2 Motor retaining screws (flat-head or grub); or gluing motor to pod

-- Motor pod Prohibited from protruding below chassis more than 0.25mm
+- PROHIBITED: Motor pod protruding below chassis more than 0.25mm

 Wheels & Axles

-- Thunderslot Foam Donuts Permitted to fill Air-System Rib Gap
+- Permitted: Thunderslot Foam Donuts, or O-rings to fill Air-System Rib Gap

-- NSR Solid axles mandatory.
-Independent front axles prohibited.
+- Mandatory: NSR Solid axles.
+Prohibited: Independent rotating front axles

-- OEM NSR brass bushings Mandatory; gluing Permitted.
+- Mandatory: OEM NSR brass bushings Permitted.
+Gluing to Pod

-Contact Series Manager to discuss legality of your interpretations of the rules.
+Contact Series Manager (Dave/Butch) with ANY questions on the rules.
 Post questions and suggestions to the Forum NOT via emails 🙂